turingschool/front-end-curriculum/projects/tier-one.md

 - Be test-driven
 - Use build tools
-- Designed by the student
+- Be designed by the student
 - Use a mobile-first approach
-- Accessible
+- Be accessible

 ### Project Option Descriptions: